 English

-Analysis of Masked Racism and the Prison Industrial Complex by Angela Davis
+Analysis Of Masked Racism And The Prison Industrial Complex By Angela Davis

-The Color of Mass Incarceration
+The Color Of Mass Incarceration

 The criminal justice system in America is designed to provide a system of justice to protect all of us.
 Victims of crime rightly seek relief in the courts.
 If the system of justice were perfect, our prisons would be filled with convicts representing the racial diversity of America.
-Convicts would serve their sentences and be rehabilitated with possible release if they met conditions for it.
-Unfortunately, the facts reveal a growing problem in America that may be tied to a system that disproportionately incarcerates people of color, many of whom are suffering in their life circumstances that land them in prison.
+Convicts would serve their sentences and be rehabilitated with the possible release if they met the conditions for it.
+Unfortunately, the facts reveal a growing problem in America that may be tied to a system that disproportionately incarcerates people of color, many of whom are suffering in the life circumstances that land them in prison.
 In Angela Davis’s compelling article entitled, “Masked Racism: Reflections on the Prison Industrial Complex,” she brings to light many issues where government and society has failed and how the cost of the prison system that is not saving or rehabilitating people.

 It is required that the “prison industrial complex” be reviewed due to the confusion of many participants, extending its interests and increasing the number of people who have an impact on them.
 Just as an industry is expanding its markets, champions need to understand and understand the complexity of the transaction.
 Developing an understanding of the profound sociological and cultural roots of the fight against crime, the resistance position against.
 The expansion of precise control mechanisms in the form of government and the ongoing reform can continue to be aimed at discouraging social inequality, releasing social imbalance and further prevention.
 I hope this dissertation is the basis for future action.
 At a more practical level, research in the future, as well as the development of the prison industry, should investigate the effects of conditional release and conditional release of these activities in private prison activities.
-When private companies are being regulated or ashamed, the number of political and parish cases that will cause people to increase or reduce prisons.
+When private companies are being regulated or ashamed, the number of political and parish cases will cause people to increase or reduce prisons.
 Also, it is worth considering the issue of employing a prisoner.
-The Private companies identify crimes that reflect technology (which are owned and used by private companies) and redirected criminals.
+Private companies identify crimes that reflect technology (which is owned and used by private companies) and redirect criminals.

 The statements and strategies used to stimulate the operational privatization of prisons aim to capture more raw materials (people).
 The nation suffered from severe economic hazards and put it into the war for the murder of the budget.
 The levels of fear are high, the unemployment rate is growing, and the country is politically polished.
-Some of the unions point to the head on economic issues and are shown as the disaster of traditional Christian manners and values, and the lack of individual accountability, poverty, and crime.
+Some of the unions point to the head on economic issues and are shown as the disaster of traditional Christian manners and values and the lack of individual accountability, poverty, and crime.
 At the same time, federal states, states, and governments are fighting again.
 Financing all aspects of a full, private and public rehabilitation system is becoming a challenge for the US administration.
-As for regulation and private companies have agreed that any changes to the drugs or immigration laws, or the total deposit, the deprivation will result in freedom as the best method of control of the financial situation of the companies.
-Therefore, for the “raw material” means they were back to the list of “new crises” regarding the conditions selected: they carefully considered the requirements of the “conservative rhetoric”: mental health, conditional expulsion, lower power, paradox, and repeat.
-Refurbishes, criminals and professionals dedicated to ideas, choosing a language of modern remedies Resistant “solutions” praised rapidly using a recognized story of the private sector.
+As for regulation, private companies have agreed that any changes to the drugs or immigration laws or the total deposit, the deprivation will result in freedom as the best method of control of the financial situation of the companies.
+Therefore, the “raw material” means they were back on the list of “new crises” regarding the conditions selected: they carefully considered the requirements of the “conservative rhetoric”: mental health, conditional expulsion, lower power, paradox, and repeat.
+Refurbishes, criminals and professionals dedicated to ideas, choosing a language of modern remedies.
+Resistant “solutions” are praised rapidly using a recognized story of the private sector.

 Works Cited